Views of Elon Musk: COVID-19 pandemic

 Musk has received criticism over his views and actions related to the COVID-19 pandemic.
-In early 2020, Musk referred to COVID-19 as a "specific form of the common cold", stated that "the coronavirus panic is dumb", and that the "danger of panic still far exceeds danger of corona imo.
+In early 2020, Musk referred to COVID-19 as a "specific form of the common cold", stated that "the coronavirus panic is dumb", and that the "danger of panic still far exceeds danger of corona imo [in my opinion].
 If we over-allocate medical resources to corona, it will come at expense of treating other illnesses".
 Musk has additionally been criticized for tweeting contentious comments on the disease, including that "Kids are essentially immune, but elderly with existing conditions are vulnerable", and for speculating that the pandemic would soon be ending according to "current trends".
 In addition, he promoted articles which suggested that healthcare companies were inflating COVID-19 case numbers for financial reasons.

 When the Alameda County Sheriff ordered all non-essential businesses to shut down, Musk and Tesla initially refused to comply, arguing that vehicle manufacturing and energy infrastructure are critical sectors, citing the U.S. Department of Homeland Security.
 Musk called the lockdown "fascist" on a Tesla earnings call, comparing the restrictions to forced imprisonment, and later sent out numerous tweets opposing mandatory lockdowns such as "FREE AMERICA NOW."